Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ## DESCRIPTION
 The **Set-AzVmssDiskEncryptionExtension** cmdlet enables encryption on a VM scale set.
 This cmdlet enables encryption by installing the disk encryption extension on the VM scale set.

-The *VolumeType* parameter is required when encrypting Linux virtual machines, and must be set to "Data".
-It can be omitted when encrypting Windows virtual machines.
+For Linux virtual machines, the *VolumeType* parameter must be present and must be set to "Data"

 ## EXAMPLES